-This notice sets out how we, Animal Friends Insurance (AFI) and Red Sands Insurance Company (the Insurer) will use personal information we collect about you when you use this website or obtain a quote by telephone.
+This notice sets out how we, Animal Friends Insurance (AFI) will use personal information we collect about you when you use this website or obtain a quote by telephone.
 Please read this notice with care as by using this site and/or applying for insurance by telephone you agree to be bound by its terms.
 If you do not agree to be bound by these terms you must stop using this website immediately.

 You can ask for more information about our use of your personal information or complain about its use, by contacting our Data Protection Officer by post at No.1 The Crescent, Sun Rise Way, Solstice Park, Amesbury, SP4 7QA or emailing firstname.lastname@example.org with the subject Data Protection Officer.

 The privacy and security of your personal information is very important to us.
 We want to assure you that your information will be properly managed and protected whilst in our hands.
-Please read this notice carefully as it explains how we and/or your insurer, collect and use your personal information.
+Please read this notice carefully as it explains how we, collect and use your personal information.

 1. What information do we collect about you?